Mowstyl/QSimov/README.md

 ### Prerequisites

-CPython>=3.7 is needed to run QSimov.
-Expect lower maximum number of QuBits when on a x86 system (or when using x86 CPython) You also need the following python libraries in order to use QSimov:
+CPython>=3.8 x64 is needed to run QSimov with its default core, Doki.
+You also need the following python libraries in order to use QSimov:
  - numpy>=1.21
  - matplotlib>=3.5.1
- - doki-Mowstyl>=1.3.2
+ - doki-Mowstyl>=1.5.2

 ### Building from sources